KillerCodeMonkey/ng-quill/README.md

 Angular templates provide some assurance against XSS in the form of client side sanitizing of all inputs.

-Ng-quill provides the config paramter sanitize to sanitize html-strings passed as ngModel or formControl to the component.
+Ng-quill provides the config paramter sanitize to sanitize html-strings passed as ngModel to the component.

 It is deactivated per default to avoid stripping content or styling, which is not expected.